Bruce Dishman Stewart

 - [S4] Charles M. Marsteller, "The Dishman Family of Pine Hill, c.1752-1905, Westmoreland and King George Counties," Tidewater Virginia Families: A Magazine of History and Genealogy 9 (2000): 164-172.

-- [S582] Westmoreland County Miscellaneous Documents 1706-1801 entry dated 25 Feb 1729, appointment of Original Brown as guardian of David Dishman following the death of his mother Cornelia, County Clerk's Office, Westmoreland County, Virginia, United States.
+- [S582] Westmoreland County Miscellaneous Documents 1706-1801 entry dated 25 Feb 1729, appointment of Original Brown as guardian of David Dishman following the death of his mother Cornelia, County Clerk's Office, Westmoreland County, Virginia.
 Hereinafter cited as Westmoreland Misc Docs 1706-1801.

-- [S51] Westmoreland County Court Order Book Order Book (1739-1743), entry dated 18 March 1740/41, details the division of the estate of John Weedon between his son John Weedon, son Augustine Weedon, John Dishman who married daughter Mary Weedon, and David Dishman who married daughter Sarah Weedon, County Clerk's Office, Westmoreland County, Virginia, United States.
+- [S51] Westmoreland County Court Order Book Order Book (1739-1743), entry dated 18 March 1740/41, details the division of the estate of John Weedon between his son John Weedon, son Augustine Weedon, John Dishman who married daughter Mary Weedon, and David Dishman who married daughter Sarah Weedon, County Clerk's Office, Westmoreland County, Virginia.
 Hereinafter cited as Westmoreland Order Book.

-- [S153] David Dishman Sr. will (25 Apr 1788), Will Book 15, County Clerk's Office, Tappahannock, Essex County, Virginia, United States.
+- [S153] David Dishman Sr. will (25 Apr 1788), Will Book 15, County Clerk's Office, Tappahannock, Essex County, Virginia.
 Death probably occurred just prior to probate of will.

 - [S10] Samuel Dishman will (d.1726), Deeds & Wills No. 8, 1723 - 1738, page 84.